NCAR/i-wrf/docs/Users_Guide/compute-platform/red-cloud.rst

         `create a key pair on Red Cloud <https://portal.cac.cornell.edu/techdocs/redcloud/horizon_ssh_keys/#create-a-new-ssh-key-pair>`_.
         Be sure to follow the steps and save the private key it generated with the correct format and permission before proceeding.
-        This is the easiest way to generate a key pair for this exercise.
+        This is the easiest way to generate a key pair.

       * Alternatively, `create an SSH Key on your computer <https://portal.cac.cornell.edu/techdocs/clusterinfo/linuxconnect/#public-key-authentication>`_ using the "ssh-keygen" command.